 All this is a shame, because the Vector 3’s would be the most beautiful power meter solution in the world.
 If they’d only work consistently.

 Garmin Vector 3: the construction

 When power meter pedals arrived on the scene they seemed like the ultimate solution.

+They’re both Ant+ and Bluetooth compatible, which makes them friendly to more software options without the use of a dongle.
 The pedals can be purchased as a pair – ‘Garmin Vector 3’ – or as a single pedal in ‘Garmin Vector 3S’ form.
 The latter measures power from the left pedal and uses an algorithm to establish output.